Windows - OpenTelemetry Collector

 - Monitor Install and uninstall of applications performed on the system.

-- Monitor log levels (error, warning, information) through trends and quick snapshots.
+- Monitor log levels (error, warning, and information) through trends and quick snapshots.

 - Monitor various application-specific events happening through recent messages.